-The Raspberry Pi was created by Eben Upton, of the University of Cambridge, originally intended to teach programming to school children.
-With its most recent releases, the Raspberry Pi 4 has grown to become a possible contender to replace desktop computers.
+The Raspberry Pi was created by Eben Upton from the University of Cambridge, and was originally intended to teach programming in schools.
+With its most recent releases, the Raspberry Pi has grown to the point that it can now be used as a desktop computer.

 Loading Software from the Desktop

-Before adding any new software, it’s good to run the update command from the terminal:
+Before adding any new software, it’s good to run the update command from the terminal using

-sudo apt-get update to ensure the list of applications is completely updated.
+sudo apt-get update to ensure your list of applications is completely updated.

 An easy way to load new software packages is found under Applications > Preferences > Recommended Software.